opentargets-archive/platform-app-customisations/README.md

 - For production, you can produce a build containing the customisations by running the `yarn build:customise` script inside the `platform-app` repository.
 This will create a `build` directory containing static assets files (html, css, js) that you can deploy.

+### Customising the theme

+To customise the theme, overwrite the `theme.js` file by having a [`theme.js`](https://github.com/opentargets/platform-app-customisations/blob/master/theme.js) file in your customisation directory.